 The major disadvantage of purchasing a non-pool car through a limited company is that it will create a ‘benefit in kind’ on both the vehicle and any private fuel element.
 Again, you will need to know the CO2 emissions of the vehicle as well as the fuel type.
 This taxable benefit will give rise to an income tax bill on you (the director/employee) personally at your marginal tax rate.

 The car benefit is calculated based on the car’s “list price”.
 This is the value of the vehicle as if it was purchased brand new (including extras), even if the vehicle you are purchasing is second hand or older.
 This value is multiplied by the “appropriate percentage” as determined by the CO2 emissions of the vehicle.
-The appropriate percentages for 2019/20 can be found here.
-As shown, diesel cars are charged at an extra rate of 4% on the same engine emissions of a petrol or electric car up to 37%.
+The appropriate percentages for 2022/23 starts at 15% for cars with CO2 emissions between 51-54 g/km and this rises 1% per 5g/km of emissions with a further 4% being added to the rate for diesel cars.

 Drawing money out of the company and buying the vehicle personally